|Country Number (62?)||1988||THIRD WAVE|

 - Autorizada para todos los publicos (Authorized for all audiences)

-The film then appeared in other city cinemas, and continued to play from time to time over the next few years in small regional theatres.
+The film then appeared in other cities around the country, and continued to play from time to time over the next few years in small regional theatres.

-There is no clear indication that the second film was ever shown at cinemas in Spain during the 1960s and 1970s.
-(We accessed several late 1960s / early 70s Spanish newspapers and found no sign of the movie.)
+The second film was never shown at cinemas in Spain during the 1960s and 1970s.
+(We accessed several late 1960s / early 70s Spanish newspapers and found no sign of the movie; there is certainly no sign of it in the Hemeroteca Digital archive linked above.)

 English prints of both films were later shown at the Pequeño Cine Estudio during the annual Festival Internacional de Cine Imaginario y de Ciencia Ficción de Madrid on 15 March 1981.